Is there bottled water without microplastics?

 Not fear-mongering.
 Not hyperbole.
 Not facetious.
 Fact.

 How?
 All plastic degrades.
 As it degrades, it sheds.
-Plastic sheds from the time your water beverage is bottled to when it shows up on the store shelf.
-Plastic from a standard single-use liter-sized bottle sheds.
-Tritan copolyester, a type of plastic used to make durable reusable bottles like Nalgene’s, sheds.
-(If you wash your Nalgene in the dishwasher, it sheds even more.)
+Plastic sheds from the moment your water is bottled to when it shows up on the store shelf.
+Plastic from a standard single-use, liter-sized bottle sheds.
+Tritan copolyester, a more durable type of plastic used to make popular reusable water bottles, like Nalgene’s iconic 32 oz. wide mouth, sheds.
+(If you wash your reusable plastic bottle in the dishwasher, the heat and water pressure will cause it to shed even more the next time you fill it up.)

 Yes, even your reusable plastic bottle adds microplastics to your water.

-As your reusable plastic bottle is jostled around in your backpack, heated up by the sun, and dropped onto your kitchen table, a fresh round of plastic particles are knocked loose.
-Even cracking the lid on a bottle of water releases more microplastics into the beverage.
-Seriously
+As your reusable plastic bottle is jostled around in your backpack, heated up by the sun, and plopped onto your kitchen table, another round of imperceptible plastic pieces are knocked loose.

 BPA-free, dye-free, recyclable, spring, distilled, alkaline, any kind: If it’s coming from a plastic bottle, the water has microplastics in it.

-So what does all that mean for your body?
-While research is still catching up, early studies suggest that microplastics may contribute to inflammation, hormone disruption, and even immune system impacts.
-The long-term effects are still being studied, but one thing is clear: less plastic in your water is better for your health.
+While research is still catching up, early studies suggest that microplastics could contribute to inflammation, hormone disruption, and even immune system impacts.
+You probably don’t want to until the long-term effects of drinking bottled water are known for certain, right?
+Better to cut it out now.

 What about aluminum bottles?
 Do they have microplastics too?

 Aluminum and glass bottles are a step in the right direction.
-They’re not made of plastic, so they don’t shed plastic into your drink.
-But they can’t completely solve the problem either.
-The water they’re filled with may already be contaminated.
+Since they’re not made of plastic, they won’t shed plastic into your drink.
+But they can’t completely solve the problem either, since the filtration methods used to bottle or can any kind of water for single-use—whether plastic, aluminum, or glass—is likely not up to par with what you want to be putting in your body.

-Studies have found that tap water contains a number of microplastics, meaning that any bottled water—regardless of its container—likely starts with microplastic-laced water.
+Studies have found that tap water contains a number of microplastics, which is bad news for bottled water.
 Because, well, bottled water is mostly overpriced tap water.
-The leading bottled water brands—including Coke’s Dasani and Pepsi’s Aquafina—are nothing more than municipal tap water run through a filter.
+The leading bottled water brands—including Coke’s Dasani and Pepsi’s Aquafina—are nothing more than municipal tap water run through a filter that is likely not adequate for removing these plastic particles.

 The bigger picture.
-Even if aluminum and glass cut microplastic exposure, they still carry an environmental cost.
+Also worth mentioning that, even if aluminum and glass single-use bottles cut down your exposure to microplastics, they still carry an environmental cost.
 Mining.
 Manufacturing.
 Transport.
-And despite all the “infinitely recyclable” claims, many of these bottles end up as litter, in landfills, or washing down storm drains on a journey to the ocean.
-You might sooner see one tumble past you on the sidewalk than in a recycling bin.
+Refrigeration.
+And despite all the “infinitely recyclable” claims, most of these bottles end up as litter, in landfills, or washing away into our waterways, going along a potentially length but inarguably inevitable journey to the ocean.

 So what’s the solution to this microplastics problem?
 Filter water at the source.
 Bottle it yourself.